imranpciu/-Wedding-Invitations-Template/README.md

 # Wedding-Invitations-Template
 An online wedding Invitation website to help invite friends and family.

+# Objective:
+It's a simple Wedding invitation template, where includes every single detail of the wedding ceremonies like details About the bride and groom, Reception time, venue address, family member details, and food etc.

-# Tools:
+# Prerequisites Tools:
-Its a simple Wedding invaitation template build with

 * HTML5
 * CSS3
 * Javascript